hero24/AlcoCalc/README.md

 Project has 3 branches:
 - `main` - a stable version
 - `next-experimental` - experimental next version were dev work is made - things might change here without notices
+- `nxt-exp-lbx` - experimental branch for lbx version
-- `nx-exp-lbx` - this is where lbx version of program resides, it allows for generating brother vc-500w lbx label files.
+- `exp-lbx` - this is where lbx version of program resides, it allows for generating brother vc-500w lbx label files.
 This is DIY build.